← Back to blog

 The Good:

-• Training: You can literally train it to recognize your specific jargon or names.
+• Training: You can literally teach it your specific dialect and jargon.

-• Technical Vocab: Huge libraries for legal and medical professionals.
+• Technical Vocab: Massive built-in libraries for doctors and lawyers.

 The Bad:

-• Mac Support: Nuance famously discontinued the standalone Dragon for Mac years ago, forcing Mac users to use the "Dragon Anywhere" mobile-first cloud version or run it via Parallels.
-It doesn't feel native.
+• Mac Support: Nuance killed the native Mac app years ago.
+You either use their mobile-first cloud version or run Windows via Parallels.
+Gross.

-Verdict: A powerful beast that feels stuck in 2015.
+Verdict: A powerful beast stuck in the past.

 3. LumeVoice (The AI-Native Successor)

-LumeVoice was built from the ground up using the latest Transformer-based AI models (OpenAI Whisper and beyond), optimized specifically for the Apple Silicon Neural Engine.
+LumeVoice was built specifically for modern workflows.
+It runs on the latest Transformer models (OpenAI Whisper and custom layers) and hits the Apple Silicon Neural Engine hard.

 The Good: